Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 Dimensionality reduction refers to techniques that *reduce the number of input variables* in a dataset.
 More input features often make a predictive modeling task more challenging to model, what is known as **the Curse of Dimensionality**.

 In the example below the task is to reduce the number of input features (unroll swissroll from 3D to 2D) and save the largest ratio of information at the same time.
-This is the essence of this task and these algorithms.
+This is the essence of the dimensionality reduction task and these algorithms.

 | ![dimensionality_reduction.jpg](../img/dimensionality_reduction.jpg) |
 |:--:|